NishiSingh0408/Diabetes-Prediction/README.md

 # Diabetes-Prediction
-This is for diabetes prediction
+This is for diabetes prediction.
 Done the EDA Process